easton-john/search-the-web/LAB.md

 ## Choose an API

 This lab will have you evaluate an API and read the docs to deduce what is required to display data.
+Remember, be skeptical of API!

 Possible API choices:

 * https://newsapi.org/
 * https://developers.google.com/books/
 * https://swapi.co/